-Ohio Administrative Code Rule 5120:1-10-09 Medical.
-Effective: February 16, 2016
+Ohio Administrative Code Rule 5120:1-10-09 Medical/mental health.
+Effective: July 3, 2022

 (A) (Essential) Health authority.
 The jail has a designated health authority with responsibility for health and/or mental health care services pursuant a written agreement, contract or job description.
 The health authority may be a physician, health administrator or agency.
 When the health authority is other than a local physician, final clinical judgment rests with a single, designated, responsible, local physician licensed in Ohio.
 The health authority is responsible and authorized to: